hageyahhoo/Agile2020/Agile2020.md

 Next, I focused on analyzing "outage reports".
 "Outage reports" mean both postmortem meetings and published reports.
 They are a treasure-trove of information we need to solve.
 I was able to know causes of outages, impact on sales and profits, and problematic products through those reports.
 I understood that public APIs provided for external users, and `Sticker Shop` were the most problematic products.
 Additionally, I found that reducing MTTR (Mean Time to Repair) would be an impactful solution as the first step.

-Moreover, I talked stakeholders like developers, QA persons, product managers, senior managers, and executives to hear their concerns and troubles directly and beyond silos.
+Moreover, I talked stakeholders like developers, QA persons, Product Managers, senior managers, and executives to hear their concerns and troubles directly and beyond silos.
 Stakeholders' worries are also a treasure-trove of information to improve.
 Through those conversations, I understood that they had lots of non-verbalized problems.
 I also learned that verbalizing problems through direct and honest conversations is critical for discovering real needs, shared understanding, and collaborations beyond silos.
 <br />

 #### 2. ESTABLISH SOLUTIONS WITH ITERATIVE AND INCREMENTAL CONSENSUS